golangmastery/GopherLabs/GRPC/What_are_Protocol_Buffers.md

 ---
 layout: default
-title: What are Protocol Buffers ?
+title: What are Protocol Buffers?
 parent: gRPC
 nav_order: 6
 ---

 # What are Protocol Buffers ?